MetallicAsylum/Novation-Launchpad-X-MK3/README.md

 to be fixed.
 * Performance mode XY Pad is just for show at the moment, it cannot send CC messages anywhere.

+# Upcoming Feature Ideas:
+* Full Integration with the Browser, allowing you to select samples and play them back fully with just the launchpad.
+* Support for more 3rd=Party plugins such as Battery 4, Kontakt, and FL Synths that would benefit from having a specific UI on the launchpad.

 # Other Information:
 * Press and Hold the "Capture Midi" button to dump score to next empty pattern.
 Duration of how long to hold (Default: 0.5 seconds) and duration of score (Default: 45 seconds.)